Adobe Acrobat Pro: Make PDFs accessible

 From now on these tools will appear at the bottom of the Tools pane on the right.

-Run the Make Accessible wizard
+Step 1A: Set up the Make Accessible wizard

 1. Open your PDF file.